flexile-white-logo

 • Camera

-• Feeding troughs with 26 feeding places
+• Feeding troughs at 26 feeding places

 • Methane gas measurement (Greenfeeder)